• Skip to main content

 All of the ingredients in these muffins have excellent health benefits, especially the coconut oil.
 Coconut oil is rich in healthy medium-chain fatty acids (also referred to as medium-chain triglycerides), which are easy on the digestive system, and some studies have even shown they can help with weight maintenance and weight loss.

 A few of you have asked why I add apple cider vinegar (ACV) to recipes like these.
-It does add a little flavor, but it’s more than the baking soda needs an acid to react with, which helps create air pockets in muffins and helps brown their tops in the oven.
+You can’t taste it in this recipe.
+The baking soda needs an acid to react with, which helps create air pockets in muffins and helps brown their tops in the oven.
 The baking soda reacts with both the honey and ACV in this recipe to create those effects.
 See kids, science actually is useful in adulthood 😉

 Keep in mind that almond flour is much denser than traditional wheat flour, so these little muffins pack a lot of food into a little package.
 One or two, or ok three, will do it.